Get to Know City Hall

 Your Cheat Sheet for Contacting City Officials

 - City Council is the key policy-making body for Beverly Hills.
 Five Council members represent every district in the city (an at-large system) so you need to talk to more than just one.
-Reach the City Council at (310) 285-1013.
+Reach the City Council at (310) 285-1013 or email Council at firstname.lastname@example.org.

-- Transportation & Parking Division of Public Works oversees the infrastructure and programs that most affect cyclists.
-Provides staff support to City Council and implements programs and policies at the direction of Council.
-Reach Transportation at (310) 285-2452.
+- Transportation Division (a part of Community Development) oversees programs and infrastructure.
+It provides staff support to City Council on mobility issues and implements programs and policies at the direction of Council.
+Reach Transportation at (310) 285-1128 or by email at firstname.lastname@example.org.
+Or contact deputy Aaron Kunz at (310) 285-2563 or by email at email@example.com.

-- Traffic & Parking Commission is advisory to City Council on matters related to traffic and parking.
-Reach the Traffic & Parking Commission staff at (310) 285-2452.
+- Traffic & Parking Commission is advisory to City Council on matters related to traffic, parking, and yes, mobility too.
+Reach Traffic & Parking Commission staffers at (310) 285-2452 or by email at firstname.lastname@example.org.

-- Planning Commission is the policy-setting body for land use and planning matters.
-It would be the body that handles parking set-asides, for example, and other project-level requirements.
-Reach a Planning staffer at (310) 285-1141.
+- Planning Commission is the policy-setting body for land use and planning matters like parking minimums and other project-level mobility requirements (think bike racks and showers).
+Reach a commission staffer at (310) 285-1124 or by email at email@example.com.

 - Beverly Hills Unified School District enjoys significant power as a stand-alone body backed by a fat bond issue.
 Their facilities master planning process is underway and presents an opportunity to secure bike-friendly improvements.
 Contact the district at (310) 551-5100.